 In addition to learning the power consumption prediction tree, 19 additional model based trees were also built for predicting the different zone temperatures inside the building.
-When the DR event commences, at every time-step (every 5 mins), DR-Advisor uses the mbCRT algorithm to determine which leaf, and therefore, which linear regression model will be used for that time-step to solve the linear program (Eq 5) and determine the optimal values of the control inputs to meet a sustained response while maintaining thermal comfort.
+When the DR event commences, at every time-step (every 5 min), DR-Advisor uses the mbCRT algorithm to determine which leaf, and therefore, which linear regression model will be used for that time-step to solve the linear program (Eq.
+(5)) and determine the optimal values of the control inputs to meet a sustained response while maintaining thermal comfort.

-Figure 13 shows the power consumption profile of the building using DR-Advisor for the DR event.
-We can see that using the mbCRT algorithm we are able to achieve a sustained curtailed response of 380kW over a period of 1 hour as compared to the baseline power consumption estimate.
-Also shown in the figure is the comparison between the best rule based fixed strategy which leads to the most curtailment in Section 5.4.
-In this case the DR strategy synthesis outperforms the best rule base strategy (from Section 5.4, Fig. 12) by achieving a 17%higher curtailment while maintaining thermal comfort.
+Fig. 15 shows the power consumption profile of the building using DR-Advisor for the DR event.
+We can see that using the mbCRT algorithm we are able to achieve a sustained curtailed response of 380 kW over a period of 1 h as compared to the baseline power consumption estimate.
+Also shown in the figure is the comparison between the best rule based fixed strategy which leads to the most curtailment in Section 7.4.
+In this case the DR strategy synthesis outperforms the best rule base strategy (from Section 7.4, Fig. 14) by achieving a 17% higher curtailment while maintaining thermal comfort.
 The rule-based strategy does not directly account for any effect on thermal comfort.
-The DR strategy synthesized by DR-Advisor is shown in Figure 14.
-We can see in Figure 15 how the mbCRT algorithm is able to maintain the zone temperatures inside the building within the specified comfort bounds.
-These results demonstrate the benefit of synthesizing optimal DR strategies as opposed ot relying on fixed rules and predetermined strategies which do not account for any guarantees on thermal comfort.
-Figure 16 shows a close of view of the curtailed response.
+The DR strategy synthesized by DR-Advisor is shown in Fig. 16.
+We can see in Fig. 17 how the mbCRT algorithm is able to maintain the zone temperatures inside the building within the specified comfort bounds.
+These results demonstrate the benefit of synthesizing optimal DR strategies as opposed to relying on fixed rules and pre-determined strategies which do not account for any guarantees on thermal comfort.
+Fig. 18 shows a close of view of the curtailed response.
 The leaf node which is being used for the power consumption constraint at every time-step is also shown in the plot.
 We can see that the model switches several times during the event, based on the forecast of disturbances.